rwjblue/ember-data-nested-urls/README.md

-Test Project for Nested Ember Data Models
+Example Project for Nested Models
 =========================================

-It has historically been difficult to deal with nested API urls from within an Ember Data model.
+It has generally been difficult to deal with nested API urls from within an Ember Data model.
 This repo is simply a testing ground to determine how to use `links` within a custom adapter to allow the nested API URL's to be used.

 ### How does it work?